ElektraInitiative/libelektra/src/plugins/yajl/README.md

 ## Restrictions ##

-- Everything is string if not tagged by meta key "type" Only valid json types can be used in type, otherwise there are some fall backs to string but warnings are produced.
+- Everything is string if not tagged by metakey "type" Only valid json types can be used in type, otherwise there are some fall backs to string but warnings are produced.
 - Values in non-leaves are discarded.